 There have been four patients in Russia treated with the HART-Trachea, in 2013 and 2014, This was a single arm, open-label study.
 This means that there is no control group of patients that are being used to compare the treatment to standard of care.
 The outcome of the trial is being measured principally on the basis of survival or extension of life.
 Of the three patients who have died so far, the average survival is 22 months from the first surgery (some of these patients had also had a prior implant of a scaffold not made by us), compared to an expectation of survival at the time of surgery of typically only a few months.
 One of these patients treated in Russia is still alive as is the one patient treated in Stockholm, Sweden.

 HART has made progress in our preclinical program in preparation for filing an application for Clinical Trial Authorization (CTA) with the Medicines and Healthcare Products Regulatory Agency of the U.K. (MHRA).
 Also, we began large animal studies as part of the preclinical program being pursued in preparation for filing an Investigational New Drug application (IND) with the FDA.
-As previously disclosed, we expect the preclinical program to continue well into 2015 and for the submissions of a CTA and IND to take place during in the first half of 2016.
+As previously disclosed, we expect the preclinical program to continue well into 2015 and for the submissions of a CTA and IND to be filed June 30, 2016.